|

 In accordance with SEBI circular dated July 12, 2023, the Company has prepared the

-https://www.tejasnetworks. com/disclosures/.
+https://www.tejasnetworks.com/disclosures/.
 The mandatory assurance of the Business

 Responsibility and Sustainability Report Core is not applicable for the year ended March

-on the market capitalisation as on March 31, 2025.
+based on the market capitalization as on December 31, 2025.

-XII.
-Corporate Social Responsibility
+X. Corporate Social Responsibility

 In pursuance of the Corporate Social Responsibility Policy and in line with the